Executors and Administrators

 - Pay the debts of the deceased

 - Distribute the remainder of the estate to the beneficiaries

 In order to perform these duties there will be many tasks to be done before and after obtaining a Grant of Probate and these tasks are addressed in other sections of this website.

 It can come as a shock to the first-time executor or administrator to learn that they can be held personally financially liable for mistakes made administering the estate.
 There are three main ways in which an executor can become personally responsible:

 - Any losses caused by the executor which affect one or more beneficiaries and which could reasonably have been avoided could become the personal representative’s responsibility

 - Fines or interest imposed by the Inland Revenue are the Personal Representative’s responsibility

 - Expenditure which is normally reclaimable out of the estate (funeral expenses, estate agent’s fees etc.) will fall to the executor if there are not enough funds in the estate to pay them.

 The list of potential pitfalls is quite long and is often used on solicitors’ and probate service providers’ websites to try to scare potential customers.
 Awareness of these pitfalls is important if the individual is to avoid them.
 Equally, knowing when your own expertise is lacking and when to employ the services of a professional is important.
-There are many potential pitfalls which we gave covered below and in the regular blogs on this site by Guy Everington of Castleacre Insurance.
+There are many potential pitfalls which we have covered below.
 The key pitfalls as follows: